Mental Health Resource Navigation Service

 Advice on switching providers

 Please note that the above does not include information on understanding insurance policies.
-It is up to the individuals seeking help to understand their own insurance policies, as it is not in the power of the Navigator Service to obtain this information.
-We are happy to help community members narrow down a list of mental health providers covered by their insurance and available in their respective areas, however, it is up to community members to consult with their insurance companies to obtain this list.
+It is up to the individuals seeking help to understand their own insurance policies, as it is not in the power of the Mental Health Navigator to obtain this information.
+We are happy to help people narrow down a list of mental health providers covered by their insurance and available in their respective areas, however, it is up to individuals to consult with their insurance companies to obtain this list.

 Please note that we at the Mental Health Navigator ARE NOT LICENSED PSYCHOLOGISTS OR HEALTHCARE PROFESSIONALS.
 Our role is to help connect you with professional resources.